-Exhibiting resilience and portfolio strength during Covid-19
+Exhibiting resilience and portfolio strength during Nutrition - Our journey towards becoming one of Covid-19

-The need for healthy eating and strong immunity got further accentuated this year as the pandemic enveloped the country.
+The need for healthy eating and strong immunity This year we integrated the Nutrition portfolio which was got further accentuated this year as the pandemic enveloped the country.
 In response to this, we focused on providing healthy in-home eating options through our portfolio of brands.